Do you want to know how to make coffee with a Moka pot? Good! Just read this post and you will know all about it.

-This is one of our other favorite
+The Bialetti is is one of our favorite Moka pots.

 Make sure you have a clean Moka pot.
 Some people believe that keeping the old coffee stains in the pot builds a deeper flavor.
 This is wrong.
 What it actually does is burn over and over again, adding more bitterness to each brew that you make.

 When you grind your coffee, start with whole beans for a fresher flavor.
 (We love these beans!)
 Do not grind your beans as finely as you would if you were making espresso – you want your grinds to be slightly coarser.

 When packing your coffee into the pot, don’t tamp it down, instead, lightly tap down with your finger and brush away the excess.